My WiFi

 Connected Devices

 The final step of connectivity is the user's connected devices.
-A list of devices currently connected to the user's in-home wifi would allow the user to easily see what devices have weak signals.
-If a device is encountering connectivity issues, the user can click through to troubleshooting options and instructions to improve signal strength.
-The user can also click through on a device to discover further insight to that particular device activity, including data usage, connection time, as well as customize device settings.
+A list of devices on the in-home WiFi allows users to easily identify those with weak signals.
+For devices facing connectivity issues, users can click through to troubleshooting options and signal strength improvement instructions.
+Clicking on a device provides insights into activity, including data usage, connection time, and customization of device settings.

 User Flows